How Long to Flush Drano with Hot Water? (Quick Answer!)

 What Is Drano?

-Drano exists in different formulations such as liquid, granules, and foam.
+Drano is an all-around household drain cleaner and clog remover.
+It comes in multiple forms such as liquid, granules, and foam.

 How Drano Acts

-Through its active chemicals, Drano causes a chemical reaction within the drain that softens the clog and causes it to dislodge.
+Drano causes a chemical reaction within the drain that softens the clog so it can dislodge.

 Should you pour boiling water after Drano